 Should I have a COVID vaccination?

 - Yes – almost certainly you should.
 This applies to everyone with a kidney condtion.
 You should be called for vaccination when it is available.
 Many kidney patients will also be called for an additional ‘booster’ vaccination.

-- The additional risk of being on dialysis or having a kidney transplant (see next Q) is recognised in the high prioritisation of who to vaccinate first.
-Everyone in this category should now (1st March 2021) have been offered it.
+- The additional risk of being on dialysis or having a kidney transplant (see next Q) is recognised in prioritising who to vaccinate first.
+Everyone in this category should have been offered vaccination.
 And you should go for it – routine doses, and any booster that is recommended.

 Are kidney patients at increased risk from COVID-19?

 - Transplant patients are at high risk of getting severe COVID infection if they catch it.
 During ‘lockdowns’ they were told to ‘shield’, but with vaccination and newer variants of the virus around, few people need to be so strict.
 Your risk will also be affected by your age and whether you have other conditions.
 You should discuss what is safe for you.
 More info.

 - Dialysis patients are also at high risk, and should also take special care.
 But your risk will also depend on your age and other conditions.
 Don’t miss dialysis, that would make things worse.